-We generate revenue by providing our customers with highly customizable solutions and services for data ingestion, data enrichment, data processing, artificial intelligence, machine learning, predictive analytics and predictive visualization.
+We generate revenue by providing our customers with Edge AI-powered decision intelligence solutions and services for data ingestion, data enrichment, data processing, artificial intelligence, machine learning, predictive analytics and predictive visualization.
 We have a diverse base of customers, including government defense, government intelligence, as well as various commercial enterprises.
+We generate revenue from providing both software and services to our customers.